South Africa protesters deface Zuma penis portrait

 In the red, black and yellow painting, the president is shown striking Lenin's heroic stance, but with his penis hanging out of his trousers.

-The artist, Brett Murray, is well-known in South Africa for his work criticizing the white-minority apartheid government that ended in 1994.
+The artist, Brett Murray, is well-known in South Africa for his work criticising the white-minority apartheid government that ended in 1994.

 Zuma's African National Congress party had already launched a legal bid to try to force the Goodman Gallery to remove the picture, which it described as crude and racist.

-Minutes before the vandal attack, ANC Secretary General Gwede Mantashe told Reuters people had a right to criticize the government, but there were limits.
+Minutes before the vandal attack, ANC Secretary General Gwede Mantashe told Reuters people had a right to criticise the government, but there were limits.

 When you had an artist depicting the president's genitals, he added, "you are not raising a discussion, you are insulting people."